Each type of meat that can be eaten has a different sustainability footprint.

 According to some reports, what we eat (and what it takes to produce that food) might be the biggest sustainability factor, compared to whether the food product is locally sourced or comes with less plastic packaging

-You can read this other guide we’ve written on sustainable diets if you want more information on the sustainability of food
+You can also read this other guide we’ve written on sustainable diets if you want more information on the sustainability of food

 List Of Different Types Of Meat